isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Here is a way to move a pointer without a test (imagine it as code in the implementation a move assignment):

-    // move from other.oter to this->ptr
+    // move from other.ptr to this->ptr
     T* temp = other.ptr;
     other.ptr = nullptr;
     delete ptr;